 The LK35 Keyboard device handler (LKA) provides an interface between the user and the hardware.
-In general, the handler, LKA, conforms to the conventions of the DOS and ADSS monitor software systems.
 Since the LK35 is a send-only device, the LKA handler provides only input functions.
 Input functions are initiated by standard user program commands; all interrupt management is done automatically by LKA.

-The LKA handler relieves the user of the task of writing his own device handling subprograms and centralizes all direct communications between the PDP-15 computer and the LK35 Keyboard.
+The LKA handler relieves the user of the task of writing his own device handling subprograms and centralizes all direct communications between the XVM computer and the LK35 Keyboard.
 This handler only inputs IOPS ASCII or IMAGE ASCII data into a user-designated buffer; it is up to the user to develop the display of any input text on the VT04 display CRT or output it to any other device.
-The LK35 Keyboard is connected to either an LT15 or LT19D controller.
+The LK35 Keyboard is connected to either an LT15 or an LT19D controller.